The theme for the 2021-22 MESA USA National Engineering Design Competition (NEDC) is Designing for Equity in Your Community.

 - Poster and Symposium – The objective of the Poster is to provide an overview of the project, highlight key points of the design process, discuss relevant testing and data collection, present the resulting prototype, and share recommendations for further development.
 Students will prepare a printed academic poster, which will be used during a public poster symposium to provide an overview of the project and the prototype.

 - Prototype Pitch – The objective of the Prototype Pitch is to convince the audience that the design meets the user’s needs and has value as a product to address an issue of inequity.
 Students will prepare a creative, engaging presentation to pitch their prototype to an audience, including a group of judges.
-The presentation should define the problem; should show how they address the theme of Designing for Equity; provide a detailed description of the user and their needs; discuss current solutions to the problem and their weaknesses; and provide a demonstration of their prototype highlighting its advantages.
+The presentation should define the problem; should show how they address the theme of Designing for Equity in Your Community; provide a detailed description of the user and their needs; discuss current solutions to the problem and their weaknesses; and provide a demonstration of their prototype highlighting its advantages.

 MESA USA strongly encourages teams to participate in all components at state-level competitions.
 However, states may opt not to do all components or alter some requirements for their local and state events as needed.
-Individual states will determine the dates and locations of their respective events.
+Individual states will determine the dates and location of their respective events.
 Teams participating in the National Competition must compete in all four components described above.

 |Design Brief||50 points (15%)|